CTLT

 Launching Spring 2024

-This Community of Practice (CoP) invites faculty who recognize through observation or personal experience (or both!) the centrality of wellbeing as a necessary precondition for the work we do as educators and that students do as learners.
-It is a space to connect with colleagues while gaining insights into how to restore or enhance wellbeing and how to better achieve our goals for student learning by recognizing and supporting their wellbeing needs.
+This Community of Practice (CoP) invites educators who recognize through observation or personal experience (or both!) the centrality of wellbeing as a necessary precondition for the work we do as educators and work that students do as learners.
+It is a space to connect with colleagues while gaining insights into how to restore or enhance our wellbeing and how to better achieve our goals for student learning by recognizing and supporting their wellbeing needs.

-WELLBEING CoP SIGNUP FORM (coming soon)
+WELLBEING CoP SIGNUP FORM

 Grading For Equity Community of Practice